CoreJust/ChessGM/readme.md

 6) Pawn hash table

 ## Engine power
-(This is an early version of engine, so its power is low)

 ChessMaster was tested in a tournament against several other engines from CCRL with time control 0:01+1.

-Estimated elo: 2110 (computed with Bayeselo).
+Estimated elo: 2397 (computed with Bayeselo).

 ## Contents
 * ChessMaster2023/ - the source files